Get started by searching below:

 Nursing home compensation can help with:

-• Medical bills
+• Medical bills related to injuries or neglect

-• Mental health counseling
+• Mental health counseling for families

 By taking legal action, you can also hold the abusers accountable and protect others from suffering similar harm.

-They have recovered over $280 million for nursing home abuse and neglect and may be able to help you, too.
+The Nursing Home Abuse Center partners with lawyers who can help families in all 50 states.
+They have recovered over $304 million for abuse and neglect and may be able to help you, too.

 Call us at (855) 264-6310 right now or get a free case review to start the process.

-Types of Elder Abuse FAQs
+Types of Elderly Abuse FAQs

 1. Physical abuse